RBAC

 ok, err := e.DeleteUser("alice") // without SetFieldIndex, it will raise an error

-Casbin's RBAC supports RBAC1's role hierarchy feature, which means that if alice has role1, and role1 has role2, then alice will also have role2 and inherit its permissions.
+Casbin's RBAC implements RBAC1's role hierarchy: when alice has role1, and role1 has role2, then alice inherits role2 and its permissions.

-Here, we have a concept called a hierarchy level.
-So, in this example, the hierarchy level is 2.
-For the built-in role manager in Casbin, you can specify the maximum hierarchy level.
-Der Standardwert ist 10.
-This means that an end user like alice can only inherit 10 levels of roles.
+Hierarchy level describes the depth of role inheritance.
+In this example, the hierarchy level is 2.
+Casbin's built-in role manager lets you specify the maximum hierarchy level, defaulting to 10.
+This means an end user like alice can inherit up to 10 levels of roles.

 func NewRoleManager(maxHierarchyLevel int) rbac.RoleManager {